salvatob/HicHacHoe/tech_doc.md

 #### `Board` instances
 The library currently contains two `Board` instances.
 The first is `SimpleBoard`.
 It is internally represented as a plain 3x3 2D list of `Symbols`.
-Here is a showcase of some methods implemetations:
+Here is a showcase of some methods implementations:
 ```haskell
 -- simple 3x3 Board instance
 newtype SimpleBoard = SimpleBoard [[Symbol]]